-Prerequisite: A grade of C- or better in MAT-1013G or a trigonometry subscore of 40 or higher on the ALEKS Mathematics Placement Exam.
+Prerequisite: A grade of C- or better in MAT-1013G or a passing score on the Trigonometry Placement Exam.

 MAT 1063 - Mathematics for Elementary Teachers (3)

 A comprehensive approach to the mathematical knowledge, both conceptual and procedural, necessary for an Ohio early childhood education teaching credential (K-5).
 Topics covered in this course include number literacy, operations, and properties with whole numbers, fractions, decimals, ratios, rates, and proportions, as well as the properties and algorithms.
 A thorough introduction is given to the areas of algebraic thinking, measurement, data, geometry, and general foundational mathematical practices.
 This class is highly interactive and emphasizes group work and cooperative learning.